Jones-Wenzl idempotents For Rank 2 Simple Lie algebras: Single Clasp Expansions for the quantum clasps

-\end{thm} \begin{proof} Usually we normalize one basis web in the expansion to get a known value.
+One might check that these are the right coefficients.
+Usually we normalize one basis web in the expansion to get a known value.
 But we can not normalize for this expansion yet because it is not a segregated clasp.
 Thus we use a complicate procedure in Lemma~\ref{a2abexplem3} to find that the coefficient of $a_{1,a}$ is $1$.
-Then, we find that $x$ in Lemma~\ref{a2abexplem1} is $\frac{[b+1]}{[a+b+1]}$ and it completes the proof of the theorem. \end{proof}
+Then, we find that $a_{1,0}$ is $\dfrac{[b+1]}{[a+b+1]}$ and it completes the proof of the theorem. \end{proof}

 We find a double clasps expansion as shown in Theorem~\ref{a2ab2expthm}, the box between two clasps is filled by the unique maximal cut out from the hexagonal tiling with the given boundary as we have seen in Figure~\ref{hexaex}.